BenjaminRChung/Financial-Analyzer-Stock-Data/README.md

 # Sentiment-Analysis-Stock-Data

 Financial News Analyzer using Sentiment Analysis to help people make more informed trading decisions by looking at financial news of different companies on a specific day.
 This allows the user to view trends and daily sentiment of news across various news platforms (i.e Bloomberg, Yahoo Finance, CNBC, etc).
 Positive Numbers (>0) represent positive overall daily news and Negative Numbers (<0) represent negaive overall daily news.
+This application allows users to also determine possible relationships between different stocks/industries pending on tickers (stocks) selected).

 Using Python and Pandas, NLTK, Matplotlib, & Beautiful Soup modules to plot average polarity scores of financial news, compared with several different companies.